JoseQuintana20/Image_Recognition-Deep_Neural_Networks/README.md

 # Image_Recognition-Deep_Neural_Networks
-Reconocimiento de imagen por una red neuronal mediante Deep Network Designer

-Code developed in Matlab
+MATLAB code for image recognition by a neural network using Deep Network Designer